-It's key that you understand how the MBA application process works if you want to maximize your odds of getting into one of your top choice programs.
+The MBA application process operates a lot differently than undergrad admissions, and it's key that you understand how it works if you want to maximize your odds of getting in.
 Our guide explains application rounds, the best strategies, and how to get off a waitlist.